masmovil/bazel-rules/README.md

 These rules generate new helm packages with specific values for each development version of your application and push generated helm packages to a provided [helm chart museum](https://chartmuseum.com/).

+### Important notes

+Helm v3 is now supported.

+`helm_release` rule will check if tiller is installed in your cluster to decide which version of helm to use (v2 or v3).
+If the rule can't find in your cluster any deployed tiller, it will use helm v3 by default.
+To find up if you have running tiller in your cluster, the rule will be using `tiller_namespace` attribute value.

+You can force the use of helm v2 with `helm_v2` (set to `True`, default `False`).

 ### Getting started

 In your Bazel `WORKSPACE` file add this repository as a dependency: